Ed-Rivera117/edwin_edgar_fabian_Disaster_Site_Resources_Locator/README.md

 # Disaster Site Resources Locator
-# First off, the GitHub doesn`t have a lot of commits because we managed all the files using Microsoft Teams
-# before we moved it to GitHub.
+First off, the GitHub doesn`t have a lot of commits because we managed all the files using Microsoft Teams before we moved it GitHub.
 # Team Workload Division:
 # 1. Written Report: Edwin , Edgar and Fabian
 # 2. ER Model: Edwin and Fabian